Complete Guide to an Online Nutrition Degree

 Online nutrition degree programs prepare students for careers as licensed nutritionists, dietitians, health educators, food service managers, public health professionals, and other roles that combine an understanding of nutrition science with communication skills.
 Programs explore topics such as public health nutrition, structure and functions of the human body, biochemistry in nutrition; metabolic disease; proteins, lipids, and carbohydrates; nutritional therapy; and vitamins and minerals.
 Students interested in pursuing a nutritionist degree may enroll in an online program at the bachelor's, master's, or certificate level.

-Comprehensive List of Schools for an Online Nutrition Degree ( 6)
+Comprehensive List of Accredited Online Schools - Nutrition Degrees ( 7)

 The bachelor’s degree in nutritional science combines coursework in medical nutrition, communication, public health, and food management.
 In addition to general education requirements, basic science courses cover topics such as physiology, anatomy, chemistry, and biology.
 This foundation helps students understand how the body works and how it processes food at the biological and chemical level.
 Other courses may include food writing, clinical nutrition, and nutrient metabolism.
 Health and nutrition degrees at the bachelor's level often require an internship and are usually designed to prepare graduates for the Registered Dietitian exam.

 Master’s degree programs in dietetics and nutrition explore advanced concepts, theories, and research in nutrition science.
 They are often pursued by healthcare practitioners seeking continuing education credits or just broadening their current scope of work.
 Some programs have a focus in a particular application of nutrition, such as food service management, nutrition for clinical care providers, or human performance nutrition.
 Some nutrition master’s degrees can also prepare students with bachelor’s degrees in other disciplines for nutrition licensure.